tier4/agnocast/docs/heaphook_alignment.md

 When the user program calls `free()`, `ret` is passed as the argument.
 At this point, the address value to be passed to the internal allocator's `free()` function can be calculated as `*(ret - sizeof(*void))`.

+When a regular `malloc` or similar function is called without specifying alignment, the same procedure can be followed by setting the `alignment` value to zero.